omkarcloud/google-maps-scraper/README.md

 - Easy refunds make your purchase risk-free, so you're more likely to buy.
 Win-win for both of us.
 - Every buisness should offer easy 2 click refunds.
 Only a handful do, because not everyone is as brave and wise as us.
 - And To date, we have refunded every single customer who asked.
 With **0 exceptions**.
 And that's how it always will be.

-### ❓ Can you tell me about the Done For You service?

-If you need full country data—say all "Restaurants in US"—running using "Detailed" Search Strategy (Default) can take 1-2 weeks on your system.

-With our **Done For You service**, we refine your search queries for higher-converting customers and deliver in 1 day.

-**Pricing:** ~$60 for a single category in USA (300K+ results). **$200 off** on your first purchase of $250+.
-So if your project costs $250, you only pay $50!

-**Why us?**

-- Weeks of extraction time saved.
-- Higher ROI, as we help you target businesses most likely to buy.
-- 90-day unconditional refund—risk is 100% on us.

-[Email us](mailto:happy.to.help@omkar.cloud?subject=Done%20For%20You%20Data%20Service&body=Hi%2C%20I%20sell%20%5Byour%20product%2Fservice%5D%20and%20I%E2%80%99m%20looking%20for%20%5Btype%20of%20customers%5D.%20Please%20help%20me%20get%20the%20right%20data.) and let us know what you sell and who you're looking for.
-We want you to sell more, because when you succeed, you'll come back to us again.

-### ❓ Do you do custom big data projects?

-Yes, we do **big data projects** for businesses at high quality and affordable prices.
-But why choose us and not other providers?

-- The single most important reason is that we do data every day and are experts in it.
-This product is proof of it.
-- 90-day unconditional refund guarantee.
-So you take 0 risk.
-- Your project will be well done, affordably, simply because we want long-term relationships.
-And giving great results is the best way to do that.

-You can mail us [here](mailto:happy.to.help@omkar.cloud?subject=Big%20Data%20Project%20Request&body=I%20need%20a%20big%20data%20project%20done%20at%20high%20quality%20and%20affordable%20prices.), to enquire about your project.

 ### ❓ How can I get results via API?